 The System also presents revenues and expenditures compared to the legally adopted budget for the General Fund on Exhibits 5.
 Sometimes circumstances require the budget to be amended.
 Generally, budget amendments fall into one of three categories: 1) amendments to adjust estimates used to prepare the original budget once more precise information is available; 2) amendments to recognize new funding from external sources, such as grants; or 3) increases in appropriations that become necessary to maintain services.
-There was one budget amendment on August 11, 2022, to increase the budget for the bids obtained for the Callaway County and Southern Boone County public libraries' carpet replacement.
+There were no budget amendments during calendar year 2023.